NewmanDaniel/ShopTracker/README.md

 `
 virtualenv -p python3 venv

 pip install mysqlclient

 pip install beautifulsoup4
 `

-PhantomJS can be found here: http://phantomjs.org/
+PhantomJS can be found here: http://phantomjs.org/ or installed with your package manager of choice

 Configure database details in config.py, then override the beautifulsoup functions in config_soup.py